 Migration of legacy data presents special hurdles that need special skills and wise planning.
 These challenges are known to aid organizations in making practical plans.

-1. Poor Documentation and Tribal Knowledge
+1. Poor Documentation And Tribal Knowledge

-2. Inconsistent Schemas and Embedded Business Rules
+2. Inconsistent Schemas And Embedded Business Rules

 3. Accumulated Data Quality Issues